Equality, diversity and inclusion

 The Gender Pay Gap report, which publishes an annual dataset retrospectively, needs to show how large the mean and median pay gap is between their male and female employees and what actions are being taken to reduce it.
 The Gender Pay Gap is analysed using 6 different measures: Mean Gender Pay Gap, Median Gender Pay Gap, Mean Bonus Pay Gap, Median Bonus Pay Gap, Bonus Proportions, Quartile Pay Band.

 You can view our latest reports below.
-Previous reports can be viewed on our corporate publications page.
+Previous reports can be viewed on our publications page.

 There are a number of important local support agencies for LGBT people: